freddieduffield/knowledge-portfolio/java/OOP/everything_I_know_about_object_oriented_programing.md

 declaration → `int score = 509;` ← assignment

-- instance variables defined at the top class
+- instance variables defined at the top class, can also be called the class' properties or fields.
 - local variables - local to method, doesn't exist after execution

 **Behaviour** - things the object does

 * methods aka functions.
 A reusable callable piece of code that are attached to a class.

-### example.
 ```java
 Class Rectangle {
   private int width; // ⬅️ instance variables